 - Fire Emblem Elibe: In Binding Blade, Clarine's Well, Excuse Me, Princess! nature brings this up in her supports with Lance.
 In the meantime, her older brother Klein manages to genderflip this with the Pegasus Knight Thite.

 - Lyndis and Kent in Blazing Sword.
 To a smaller degree, Eliwood and Ninian (she isn't royalty, but he has sworn to help and protect both her and her brother Nils), as well as Priscilla and either of her love interests.
 Though only Erk manages to marry her.
 Jaffar and Nino aren't royalty (unless you count him being a highranked Black Fang member and her being the adoptive daughter of the leader), but otherwise they fit in perfectly.
+Also, despite neither being nobility, Dorcas and his wife Natalie count in perfectly — so much that Dorcas refuses to actually become a Knight when Oswin tells him to join the Ostian military, because he will only pledge loyalty to his beloved wife.

 - Fire Emblem: The Sacred Stones: Eirika and both Seth and Forde.
 Played with in regards to Tana and Cormag, as he doesn't become her Knight unless you get their shared ending.
 Natasha and both Seth and Joshua are milder versions of this and since Joshua is a Rebel Prince, it's subverted.
 Genderflipped with Vanessa and Innes.